Lancaster/Pennsylvania DUI main page

 Don’t let the past hold you back.

-Walmer Law Offices exclusively handles driving under the influence charges, drug offenses, juvenile cases in addition to expungements and pardons in the Lancaster, Pennsylvania area with the utmost care, commitment, and attention to detail.
-Mark Walmer is committed to giving honest, practical advice about the severity of each situation, what to do, and what kinds of penalties and consequences to anticipate.
+Mark limits his representation to charges that can be redirected into a diversionary program so the client can avoid a conviction.
+Representing citizens on DUI charges, drug offenses, expungements and pardons in the Lancaster, Pennsylvania area, Mark Walmer is committed to giving honest, practical advice about the severity of each situation, what to do, and what kinds of penalties and consequences to anticipate.
 Whatever the facts of your case may be, Mark Walmer will work to find an applicable defense that will make your case as strong as it can be.
 Don’t let the past hold you back – let Mark Walmer fight for you.

 Lancaster County, Pennsylvania Areas Served